Pontoon boat grills are a great feature to have that combines two of my favorite activities: boating and barbecuing.

 So what is the best pontoon boat grill for you?
 Ultimately, that depends on your budget, needs, and preference.

-If money was no object, I’d spring for the Solaire Anywhere Infrared Propane Gas Grill.
+If money were no object, I’d spring for the Solaire Anywhere Infrared Propane Gas Grill.
 While it’s pricier than the other grills on my list, it is still affordable.

 Because it’s made from marine-grade stainless steel, making it rust-resistant, it will withstand tough weather without deteriorating.